-When my Daughter started at Maungatapere School, we filled in an enrollment form.
+When my Daughter started at our local Primary School, we filled in an enrollment form.
 I was surprised to see that there was a yes/no option for “Religious Education”.
-I remembered it from my primary school days and since I’m not religious, I objected to people from another religion coming and trying to spread their faith to a group of five year old kids.
+I remembered it from my primary school days and since I’m not religious, I objected to people from another religion coming and trying to spread their faith to a group of five-year-old kids.
 So I ticked “no” and opted her out.

 I hadn’t really given any thought to “RE Classes” since I had left school but now, I was making decisions about the spiritual education of a little girl.
 Parenting sure is an eventful, ever-changing journey!
 I started looking into these classes a little more and what I found out was a real surprise.
 It was a little like a rabbit warren of information that just kept going and going.